Tuesday, 7 September 2021

 Easy-peasy low-fat Unfried Rice:

 - all the ingredients of fried rice but much better for you.
-Soft and gorgeous instead of crunchy, it provides a pillowy base for any Chinese dish, soaking up juices without going soggy
+Soft and pillowy instead of crunchy, it provides a gorgeous base for Chinese dishes soaking up juices without going soggy

 Method:

-1. Place marinade in a sealable bag; add thighs, massage together; rest 20 mins.
+1. Mix marinade, pour into a sealable bag; add thighs, massage together; rest 20 mins.
 Drain, keeping marinade for later

 2. Heat a couple of tablespoons oil in a frying pan (which has a close fitting lid) over med-high heat; fry thighs skin-side down until golden, turn over for a few mins; flip thighs to right side up